kaanaksit/odak/docs/course/index.md

 I encourage readers to carefully read this page to decide if they want to continue with the course.

+## Brief course description
+Computational Light is a term that brings the concepts in computational methods with the characteristics of light.
+In other words, wherever we can program the qualities of light, such as its intensity or direction, this will get us into the topics of Computational Light.
+Some well-known subfields of Computational Light are Computer Graphics, Computational Displays, Computational Photography, Computational Imaging and Sensing, Computational Optics and Fabrication, Optical Communication, and All-optical Machine Learning.

+Computational Light Course (CLC) bridges the gap between Computer Science and physics.
+In other words, CLC offers students a gateway to get familiar with various aspects of the physics of light, the human visual system, computational methods in designing light-based devices, and applications of light.
+Precisely, students will familiarize themselves with designing and implementing graphics, display, sensor, and camera systems using state-of-the-art deep learning and optimization methods.
+A deep understanding of these topics can help students become experts in the computational design of new graphics, displays, sensors, and camera systems.

 ## Prerequisites
 These are the prerequisites of **Computational Light** course: